fspofficial/fspofficial/README.md

 [![-----------------------------------------------------](
 https://raw.githubusercontent.com/fspofficial/fspofficial/main/magma.png)](https://github.com/fspofficial?tab=repositories)

-I'm ██-year-old boy on an intention to enhance as a successful full-stack web developer.
+I'm 15-year-old boy on an intention to enhance as a successful full-stack web developer.
 I love building full-stack web applications and mobile apps.
 I have proved my superiority in frontend technologies.
 I love to share my resources and expertise with the dev community.

-- 🔭 I’m currently working on Websites and Discord Bots
+- 🔭 I’m currently working on Minecraft [Mods](https://modrinth.com/user/syanicxd) & Clients [Checkout [PiCapes](https://discord.gg/AfUuEgaq8Y)]
-- 🌱 I’m currently learning Java & Javascript
+- 🌱 I’m currently learning Ruby
 - 👯 I would like to collaborate and make friends
-- 🤔 I’m looking for help with Netifiy
+- 🤔 I’m looking for help with UI/UX Design (HTML/CSS)
-- 💬 You can ask me about Python
+- 💬 You can ask me about Python or Node.js
 - 📫 How to reach me: [Discord](https://discord.com/users/771740239931768892/)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Big fan of Minecraft